scipy/scipy/docs/tutorial.rst

 Removal of Bad Datapoints
 -----------------------------

-Many datasets have missing or corrupt data which it is desirable to ignore when interpolating, and to this end, interp1d has the keyword argument bad_data.
+Many datasets have missing or corrupt data which we want to ignore when interpolating, and to this end, interp1d has the keyword argument bad_data.

 bad_data defaults to being None.
 But if it is a list, all "bad" points (x[i], y[i]) will be removed